 Frequency decrease when slip decrease.

-A motor has a resistance and inductance and when the rotor is turning, the inductive reactance is low and power factor approaches to one.
+A motor has a resistance and inductance and when the rotor is turning, the inductive reactance is low and the power factor approaches to one.

 The inductive reactance will change with the slip since the rotor impedance is the phase sum of the constant resistance and the variable inductive reactance.

 When the motor starts rotating the inductive reactance is high and impedance is mostly inductive.
-The rotor has a low, lagging power factor.
+The rotor has a low lagging power factor.
 When the speed increases the inductive reactance goes down equaling the resistance.